web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/use-micro-generator.md

 ## Develop Module Doc

 When we want to write documentation for out module project, we can enable the module doc feature. **will create `docs` directory and related files in the project directory, and add `"@modern-js/plugin-rspress"` dependency** in package.json.
+Use `modern dev` and `modern build --platform` to debug and build your doc site.

 :::tip
 After successfully enabling it, you will be prompted to manually add a code similar to the one below to the configuration.